DHBW-Experts/documents/README.md

 This section will explain the different use cases, you could see in the Use Case Diagram, and their functionality.
 Until December we plan to implement:

-- 3.1.1 Scanning an ID
+- 3.1.1 Developing an executable App
-- 3.1.2 adding skilltags to an Account
-- 3.1.3 Creating an account
+- 3.1.2 Creating an account
-- 3.1.4 Logging in
+- 3.1.3 Logging in
-- 3.1.5 Logging out
+- 3.1.4 Logging out
+- 3.1.5 being able to create a user profile
-- 3.1.6 Email validation
+- 3.1.6 adding skilltags to an Account

 Until June, we want to implement:

+- 3.1.7 authenticate via a DHBW-email-adress
+- 3.1.6 being able to link and scan one's student-id
 - 3.1.7 search for different skilltags
-- 3.1.8 confirmation of skilltags by other users
+- 3.1.8 verify skilltags of other users
 - 3.1.9 adding a profile to a contact list

 #### 3.1.1 Scanning an ID

 Every account will be linked to a student ID.
 To add an student ID to your Account, simply scan the ID with an NFC capable smartphone.

 #### 3.1.2 adding skilltags to an Account